Sétif: Massacre in Sétif (1945)

 The news of the riot quickly spread throughout the region.
-The demonstration of independence fighters in Sétif turns into a violent insurrection.
+The demonstration of independence fighters in Sétif turned into a violent insurrection.
 The revolt spread to neighboring towns.
 The repression that followed was disproportionate and extremely brutal, killing thousands of demonstrators.
 This repression was carried out by the army and civilian militias.
 3,700 men were deployed in the subdivision of Sétif (equivalent to two French departments).
 It was Governor Chataigneau who declared a state of siege.
 He gave full powers to General Henri Martin, head of the army in North Africa, to "restore emergency order.

 France announced 103 dead Europeans and 110 wounded (84 killed, including 13 women on the first day of the riot in Setif and its surroundings); between 600 and 1,500 Algerians were killed or wounded.
 400 killed and 250 wounded by the army, 200 killed by the air force, and about ten killed by the navy, but there were also 2,000 to 3,000 Muslim deaths as a result of the reaction of civilians who, from the start of the riots, organized themselves into self-defense militias.
 Officially, the Algerian government counted 45,000 victims, a figure put forward in the summer of 1945 by the Algerian People's Party (PPA).
 In 2015, French historians François Cochet, Maurice Faivre, Guy Pervillé and Roger Vétillard, reviewing recent research by a dozen French historians, estimated the number of Algerian victims at between 3,000 and 8,000 dead.